 All due consideration will be taken into the welfare and age appropriateness of the muses.

-I am looking for brands, trusts, foundations, organisations and individuals that share the values of the I AM IMPACT Project who would considering sponsoring an “artwork.”
+I am looking for brands, trusts, foundations, organisations and individuals that share the values of the I AM IMPACT Project who would consider sponsoring an “artwork.”

 This money would go towards covering the costs to produce the shoots, ensuring that everyone involved in creating an artwork gets paid a fair wage for their skill and expertise, we are able to offset any emissions – and help sustain the project itself.